 These FAQs provide information about our plan for responding to COVID-19 and how we will return to campus.
 Importantly, we have developed a flexible approach to re-open campus that can be adjusted if conditions improve or worsen.

 - Are residence halls open for the 2020-2021 school year?

 We are limiting the number of students living in on-campus residential facilities.
 We’re also reserving specific buildings, such as Mouton Hall, Cove and the Ranch house, for students to quarantine, if necessary.
 Saints Hall, Potter Hall, and Hilltop Apartments will continue to be available for on-campus residential living, but some spaces will have modified capacity.
 Although on-campus residential living is limited, additional space has been secured at area hotels including the Marriott West and the Drury Plaza Chesterfield to accommodate residential students.

 355 Chesterfield Center

 Chesterfield, MO 63017

-- Do I need to move out at Thanksgiving Break?
+- Do I need to remove all belongings for Thanksgiving and winter break?
+NEW

 - What are the living and bathroom arrangements for each building?